thomas-rocha/cse15l-lab-reports/lab1.md

 *Using the `cat` command with no arguments:*
 ```
 [user@sahara ~]$ cat
+hello
+hello
 ```
 The working directory for this command was `/home`.
 This output was given because the `cat` command did not receive an argument.
-The `cat` command prints out the contents of whatever files are given, but because none were passed, nothing prints.
+The `cat` command prints out the contents of whatever files are given, but because none were passed, the `cat` command continously runs unless `^C` is typed by the user.
+If the user types in something to the terminal, it is immediately printed.
 This is not an error.

 *Using the `cat` command with a directory as an argument:*
 ```